bnbuckler/program-guides/_prog-mgmt/1_governance.md

 The role and responsibilities of each agency‘s ESC are typically governed by its charter.
 The following list describes some of the typical responsibilities that might be assigned to an ESC:

 *  Provide a means through which changes to the ICAM program or disputes between ICAM and individual program offices are resolved
-*  Provide directionand counsel to the ICAM Program Management Office (PMO), if applicable
+*  Provide direction and counsel to the ICAM Program Management Office (PMO), if applicable
 *  Ensure proper resource allocation to ICAM programs and projects
 *  Review and approve the program business architecture
 *  Provide input for, or participate in, the critical development stages of the ICAM program
 *  Take responsibility for overall stakeholder management to include internal and external stakeholders
 *  Provide strategic guidance for cost, schedule, performance, and technical solutions to ensure program success
-*  Review post-implementation evaluations to ensure that forecasted benefits andd outcomes of the ICAM program are met
+*  Review post-implementation evaluations to ensure that forecasted benefits and outcomes of the ICAM program are met
 *  Provide program status information to oversight organizations, such as the Office of Management and Budget (OMB), Office of Inspector General (OIG), and Government Accountability Office (GAO), upon request
 *  Establish collaboration to provide guidance, identity common agency challenges, identify best practices, and share solutions